Multiple departments respond to marsh fire near Tichigan Lake

 Support Local Journalism

 At 5:15 p.m.
-Tuesday, a South Shore Fire Department firefighter staffing the Tichigan Fire Department said that it appeared the blaze had been extinguished or was close to being extinguished, although firefighters had not yet returned from the scene yet.
+Tuesday, a South Shore Fire Department firefighter staffing the Tichigan Volunteer Fire Company said that it appeared the blaze had been extinguished or was close to being extinguished, although firefighters had not yet returned from the scene yet.

+Tichigan Engine 727 firefighters aggressively attacked the edges of the fire but wind conditions quickly pushed the fire beyond reach.
+A second box alarm was called requesting additional resources to the scene, mostly for ATVs and brush trucks.
+The fire was called under control by command at 6:18 p.m.

+There was damage to several of the fire company’s specialty equipment due to the difficult terrain and wet conditions of the marsh.
+It is estimated that damages could exceed $35,000.
+One firefighter was transported to a nearby hospital for exhaustion and six firefighters were treated on the scene for mild hypothermia.